 STEP I – COMPROMISES DNS CACHE

 In order to communicate with the C2 server undetected.
 BendyBear clears the domain identification of all computers, services, and other resources connected to the network from the host’s DNS cache, forcing the host to resolve the current IP associated with the C2 domain.
-This enables attackers to own the domain and can thus update IP and maintain communication as the network infrastructure is compromised.
+This enables attackers to own the domain and can thus update IP and maintain communication, as the network infrastructure is compromised in the APT attack.

 STEP II – GENERATE PACKET REQUEST